Ralph Johns

 Buddies Menu

 However you can see all the items listed.
-Those below the gap have to have a Buddy highlighted in the Buddy List or a Another sort of Chat open to become active.
+Those below the first gap have to have a Buddy highlighted in the Buddy List or a Another sort of Chat open to become active.
 The "Ignore" item is about Incoming chats.

 Anyway I digress (again) slightly and when the text is dark because the right window is the front one then you can select the line.
 If a Chat window of any sort (Text, Audio or Video) to just one Buddy is open then the Add Buddy line will have the Buddy's name as well - and greyed out if already added.
-Whichever is displayed can be selected/used direct from the Menu or use the keystrokes shown in the picture of Shift + Apple/ Command key + the A key (⇑ +  or ⌘ + A).
+Whichever is displayed can be selected/used direct from the Menu or use the keystrokes shown in the picture of Shift + Apple/Command key + the A key (⇑ +  or ⌘ + A).

 From the Buddies Menu with Open Chat Window